KungPaoChicken/android-runner/README.md

 - JDK 8 (NOT JDK 9) (`sudo apt install openjdk-8-jre`)
 - lxml (`sudo apt install python-lxml`)

+Additionally, the following are also required for the Batterystats method:
+- power_profile.xml (retrievable from the device using [APKTool](https://github.com/iBotPeaches/Apktool))
+- systrace.py (from the Android SDK Tools)
+- A device that is able to report on the `idle` and `frequency` states of the CPU using systrace.py

 Note: It is important that monkeyrunner shares the same adb the experiment is using.
 Otherwise, there will be an adb restart and output may be tainted by the notification.

 Note 2: You can specifiy the path to ADB and/or Monkeyrunner in the experiment configuration.
 See the Experiment Configuration section below.

+Note 3: To check whether the the device is able to report on the `idle` and `frequency` states of the CPU, you can run the command `python systrace.py -l` and ensure both categories are listed among the supported categories.

 ## Quick start
 To run an experiment, run: